neutrinofoundation/neutrino-digital-currency/doc/unit-tests.md

-To add more tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections (the makefiles are set up to add test/*.cpp to test_neutrinocoin automatically).
+To add more tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections (the makefiles are set up to add test/*.cpp to test_neutrino automatically).

-Compiling/running Neutrinocoin-Qt unit tests
+Compiling/running Neutrino-Qt unit tests
 ---------------------------------------

 Bitcoin-Qt unit tests are in the src/qt/test/ directory; they